jquery/learn.jquery.com/page/about.md

 documentation" to our community and serve the following goals:

 1. Provide our **users** with a digestible reference on all aspects of using jQuery, from the basics of getting started and performing common tasks to more advanced topics like approaches to structuring code and where jQuery fits into modern web application development.
-2. Provide our **contributors** a central, open place to collaborate and provide a dependable, highly sharable resource that will improve our users' support experiences
+2. Provide our **contributors** a central, open place to collaborate and provide a dependable, highly sharable resource that will improve our users' support experiences.
-3. Foster an environment by which users are encouraged to become contributors and build the skills to help them work on jQuery -- or any other open source project!
+3. Foster an environment by which users are encouraged to become contributors and build the skills to help them work on jQuery — or any other open source project!

 In order to achieve these goals, all of [this site's content is maintained publicly on GitHub](http://github.com/jquery/learn.jquery.com) and is licensed